Yakima County assistance programs.

 Community clinics in Yakima

-Medical care is administered from the following clinics or health centers.
+Medical care is administered from the following community clinics or health centers.
+Each can offer free check ups, dental screenings, tests, and some even have free prescription eye exams.

 ABCD - Access to Baby & Child Dentistry Program offers services, including Adolescent Pregnancy & Parenting Program.
 In Sunnyside call 509-837-5005.
 Or for the Yakima center dial 509-453-6681.